 All in all, it was another great night out with friends, chilling to relaxing music, eating great food and doing our part to make this little slice of paradise a better place for animals, and people!

-The Palapa Bar continues to be transformed and make new memories since it’s rebuilding after the devastation of Hurricane Earl, with the help of many caring friends and family worldwide.
+The Palapa Bar continues to be transformed and make new memories since it’s rebuilding after the devastation of Hurricane Earl hit Belize in 2016, with the help of many caring friends and family worldwide.
 Jody & Scott the owners, know more than ever what it means to get help when you need it and regularly host events to support the community.
 Monday night was a perfect example!

 Just like Kelly, the Palapa Bar is well loved.
 It is currently rated at 4.5 out of 5 stars with 252 Reviews from Trip Advisor Belize Community and a must do on your trip to Ambergris Caye.